 - The related ticket number

-All encrypted ticket field related activities are available in one single audit log view, giving administrators complete visibility without switching between multiple pages.
+All encrypted ticket field related activities are available in one single log view, giving administrators complete visibility without switching between multiple pages.

-Activities tracked in audit logs
+Activities tracked in encrypted field logs

 1. Ticket fields